bugsbugsbux/jjj/understanding-j.md

-conjunction     &       like &: but calls left on each subresult conjunction     &.:     like &: but finally calls inverse of right verb conjunction     &.      like &.: but call left>inverse on each subresult monad           load    executes file or shortname (alias for some file) monad           scripts show shortnames monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already monad           u:      2&u: or 4&u: dyad            u:      provides access to some unicode functions monad           datatype    type of noun as words
+conjunction     &       like &: but calls left on each subresult conjunction     &.:     like &: but finally calls inverse of right verb conjunction     &.      like &.: but call left>inverse on each subresult monad           u:      2&u: or 4&u: dyad            u:      provides access to some unicode functions monad           datatype    type of noun as words